Learias/hello-world/README.md

 example

-Here I'm, trying to undestand this.
+Here I'm, trying to understand this.